Turkish Taffy: Return of Bonomo's Turkish Taffy

 In 2003, Bonomo Turkish Taffy, LLC created a website proclaiming the return of Bonomo Turkish Taffy and accepting advance orders.
 A press release issued by The Warrell Corporation on April 8, 2010, said the product would be available in stores in July 2010 and samples were available for preview to the confectionery industry at the National Confectioners Association's annual "Sweets and Snacks Expo" May 23–27, 2010.

 Bonomo's Turkish Taffy made its official re-debut to the general public July 2, 2010, at IT'SUGAR in Atlantic City.

 Flavors

 Current flavors of Bonomo's Turkish Taffy include Vanilla, Chocolate, Strawberry and Banana.

 In 2012, Bonomo introduced two new flavors, Blue Raspberry and Wild Cherry.

-Kosher certification

-Bonomo's Turkish Taffy is certified kosher by the Orthodox Union, the world's largest kosher certification agency.